Kids’ Trip to Hilton Creek Lakes

 The scenery shifts as we climb.
 We’re nearing the tree line, and the landscape feels both lush and stark.
 We find a sheltered campsite nestled between boulders and trees along the north shore, and once again, the kids dive into their world of make-believe.

 Dinner is simple but perfect for the cold: egg drop soup and ramen with dried vegetables and plant-based beef.
 In this weather, steaming hot soup is warming.
 I make camp style apple pie after experimenting with the recipe on previous trips to the Cottonwood Lakes and to Anvil Campground.
 The secret?
-Lots of cinnamon, extra brown sugar, and a bit of cornstarch.
-The kids can’t get enough of it.
+Lots of cinnamon, extra brown sugar, and a bit of cornstarch to thicken everything.
+The kids love it.

 Later, I set my alarm for 10:25 pm, knowing the Milky Way will be perfectly vertical at 10:39.
 The lake is too choppy for a reflection, but with a long exposure, the water turns into a smooth, ice-like surface.
-I snap one of my favorite photos of the trip.
+I capture one of my favorite photos from the trip.

 The morning is rushed for some, lazy for others.
 I’m up early again, capturing the sunrise over our campsite.
 The first light streams through the pines, bathing Mt.
 Huntington and the valley below in gold.
 Breakfast is oatmeal, coffee, tea, and hot chocolate.
 The kids, as usual, have no concept of time, and that’s exactly how it should be.
 They’re zipping around, exploring, playing, and bonding.

-But eventually, it’s time to leave.
+But soon, it’s time to leave.
 I suggest we traverse along the contour line rather than hike down to the junction and back up to the ridge.
 Everyone agrees.
 What I don’t anticipate is the difficulty of crossing the boulder field—especially with Myles strapped to my front, making it hard to see where I’m stepping.
-The kids, of course, are loving it, wondering if we’re the first ones to ever walk through this part of the mountain.
+The kids wonder if we’re the first ones to walk through this part of the mountain.
+Some boulders are the sizes of cars.
+To everyone, this will be the best part of the adventure.
 To me, it’s scary.
 I’m reminded of how terrified I was while boulder-hopping with Daphney in the backpack on the way to Golden Trout Lake.

 When we finally rejoin the trail, I’m relieved.
 We pause for lunch by the creek we met on the first day.
 The slopes across the valley are even more vibrant now, the aspens glowing yellow in the afternoon sun.